Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Maps & Navigation

-This is also an area where the Edge 850 has an edge.
+This is an area where the Edge 850 has an advantage.
 Its navigation is simply more detailed and provides more granular instructions than Karoo 3.
-Both head units are great for navigation: they let you browse maps with a touch and are reliable, but Garmin is simply in a league of its own.
+Both units are great for navigation: they let you browse maps by touch and are reliable, but Garmin is simply in a league of its own.
 The only thing that bothers me is the size of the map regions.
-Downloading gigabytes of data when you need to update maps for a specific country is unfortunate.
-Wahoo lets you select countries, so you can complete the update in minutes.
+It’s unfortunate to have to download gigabytes of data just to update maps for a specific country.

 Winner: It’s a draw